Namishkaushik/README/README.md

 15. NOW GO TO SESSION AND CLICK ON OPEN
 16. YOUR VM IS CREATED.
 TO OPEN A WEB SERVER---
-1.TYPE ON GOOGLE HOW TO INSTALL WEB SERVER IN YOUR OS WHICH YOU HAVE SELECTED.
-2.NOW DOWNLOAD ANY WEB SERVER LIKE APACHE2ETC.
-3.FROM THAT INSTALL APACHE2 IN YOUR VM
+a.TYPE ON GOOGLE HOW TO INSTALL WEB SERVER IN YOUR OS WHICH YOU HAVE SELECTED. b.NOW DOWNLOAD ANY WEB SERVER LIKE APACHE2ETC. c.FROM THAT INSTALL APACHE2 IN YOUR VM
 TYPE :